Information for vessel operators

 - receiving advice on biosecurity, pratique and berthing conditions from the department as Biosecurity Status Documents (BSDs).

 For an overview of the biosecurity management process for commercial and non-commercial vessels to enter ports in Australia, please visit:

 International vessels must comply with the permissions and conditions contained on the FPOE determination.
 Each determination lists:

 - permissions for particular classes of vessels, animals, plants or goods that may be landed at the port

 - Biosecurity Entry Points (BEPs) within the port

 - any conditions associated with the port as a first point of entry.

 Determinations for existing FPOE seaports.

 The master, owner or agent of the vessel must ensure the goods they are importing are only landed at ports that are determined as FPOEs for those goods, unless permission has been granted under section 146 of the Biosecurity Act.

-Further information about landing goods at a non-first point of entry for those goods can be
+Further information about landing goods at a non-first point of entry for those goods.

 Biosecurity Entry Points (BEPs)